-Tributes from the WWHA Board of Directors and Committee Leaders and I were at the Hunley's for the annual WWHA Regional Roundup Day during the Tombstone Territory Rendezvous.
+Tributes from the WWHA Board of Directors and Committee Leaders

+We've known and treasured a friendship with Bill Hunley for the past 21 years.
+He was always the gentleman, full of joy, laughter, and genuine friendship.
+One month ago tomorrow, my wife, Charlotte, and I were at the Hunley's for the annual WWHA Regional Roundup Day during the Tombstone Territory Rendezvous.
 He was so happy, so upbeat.
 Little did we know then that it would be our list visit with him.
 We'll miss you to the end of time, Bill.
 Our love and condolences to Paula Jean and all the Hunley family.
 Roy and Charlotte Young